wolfeidau/lambda-golang-containers/README.md

 This project illustrates how to use docker containers for golang based lambdas with support for arm64 and x86_64 architectures.

+# Why Containers?

+There is lots of tooling to scan and inventory containers especially with the [buildinfo support coming to Go in 1.18](https://pkg.go.dev/debug/buildinfo@master).
+This will enable security tools to inventory container packages and Go Modules, and check these against a list of vulnerable versions.
 # overview

 This project doesn't require docker to be installed as it uses [ko](https://github.com/google/ko) to publish the containers.